TKomericki/Rhetos-wiki/Data-validations.md

 ### MessageFunction concept

-MessageParametersConstant allows **full control over validation's error message and metadata**.
+MessageFunction allows **full control over validation's error message and metadata**.
-It is implemented as a lambda expression the returns the error message and metadata for a given list of invalid record IDs.
+It is implemented as a lambda expression that returns the error message and metadata for a given list of invalid record IDs.

 Example: